 In my lab, we study chromosome behavior.
-We use yeast as a model for our studies, as yeast and humans use the same basic machinery, but the yeast system allows data to be obtained much more quickly.
-The information obtained from the yeast studies is then confirmed using mammalian models, such as mice or human cell lines.
+We use yeast as a model for our studies, as yeast and humans use the same basic machinery, but the yeast system allows us to obtain data much more quickly.
+The information obtained from yeast studies can then be used to inform more directed studies in mammalian models, such as mice or human cell lines.

 B.S., University of Wisconsin, 1978